Stuart Long

 Stuart Ignatius Long (July 26, 1963 – June 9, 2014) was an American boxer and Catholic priest who developed a rare progressive muscle disorder.
-He was portrayed by Mark Wahlberg in the 2022 biopic, Father Stu.
+He was portrayed by Mark Wahlberg in the 2022 biopic Father Stu.

 Early life and education

 Stuart Ignatius Long was born in Seattle on July 26, 1963, to William "Bill" Long and Kathleen (Kindrick) Long.
 While he was a child, his parents moved back to their hometown of Helena, Montana.
 Long had a younger brother, Stephen, who died of meningococcus at age four, and a sister, Amy.
 Long graduated from Capital High School in Helena in 1981, where he played football and wrestled.

-Long attended Carroll College, a private Catholic College in Helena.
+Long attended Carroll College, a private Catholic college in Helena.
 He played football for two years and began boxing.
-In 1985, Long won the Golden Gloves heavyweight title for the state of Montana; he won runner-up in 1986.
+In 1985, Long won the Golden Gloves heavyweight title for the state of Montana, and he won runner-up in 1986.
 Long graduated from Carroll in 1986, with a degree in English literature and writing.